questaware/microemacs/src/emacs.md

  None of the macros accepts an argument ESC n.

-execute-macro-1          S-FN1  Change case on character
+execute-macro-1          S-FN1  Change case one character
 execute-macro-2          S-FN2  Drop the buffer, %goon: take new one, none: exit
                          M-\
                          M-`
                          ^]
 execute-macro-3          S-FN3  Save buffer then execute-macro-2
                          M-/
 execute-macro-4          ^X^R Drop the current buffer, then find-file
                          S-FN4
 execute-macro-5          ^N Search in the last direction
                          S-FN5
                          FN1
 execute-macro-6          S-FN6  Toggle msb of character
                          ^^
-execute-macro-7          S-FN7
+execute-macro-7          S-FN7  Search for NN; replace it by %nn+1, increment %nn
                          FN4
 execute-macro-8          FN>  Copy one character from previous line
                          S-FN8